-My dreams died as the love of my life and the only person who was there for me left me forever, my Grandmother.
+My dreams died as the love of my life and the only person I have along, left me forever, my Grandmother.

-I started blaming God, the nature and everyone about all the misfortunes and heartaches I had to face at a young age.
+That was the time when I doubted my existence?
+Why does everything had to happen to me.
+I started blaming God, the universe and everything about all the misfortunes and heartaches I had to deal with at a young age.
 I didn’t know what was going to happen with me without her.
 I was scared.
-I have never asked anything more in this world.
+I have never asked anything in this world.
 I tried not to be a baggage to anyone.
-I found ways to answer my own questions.
-I never complained with my life but fate was hard.
+I always find ways to help myself and find answer to my own questions.
+I never complained but fate was hard.

 There’s always a light waiting at the end of the tunnel.

-I was completely on my own.
-I broke walls I built around me and let people do what they want with me.
+I was on my own.
+I didn’t have anything more to protect.
+I let people do what they want with me.
 There was nothing more to lose only lessons to gain.
 Pain struck me long enough to be weak.
 I didn’t want to live and die in the same way in the same place.
-I want to live the way I want my life to be.
+I am going to live life.

-I realized these dreams was actually not my dream.
-To go back and see the world I used to live in has been the dream.
-I have always had it, I just didn’t know it yet.
+I realized these events were actually just a part of a dream.
+To go back and see the world I used to lived has always been the dream.
+A simple house, mountains and oasis.
+The exceptional sunsets, grow plants and be ready for adventures.
+I’ve always had it, I just didn’t know it yet.

-All the rejections and discriminations, they were my greatest momentum to learn to keep going even you feel so small.
-To take unbeaten paths and be brave to walk alone.
-To watch things from a distance to see them clearer, to read better and be more sensitive about other people.
+All the rejections and discriminations were my greatest momentum to something big and special that is going to happen with me even when I felt so small.
+Sit from a distance while seeing things clearer, to read better, observe and be more sensitive about other people.

-To that kite that I lost in the wind, it was a great lesson from the universe to find balance in between things and to have self-discipline in order to keep tract and not get lost with the unpredictable weather.
-To always keep connected to the ground.
-I know it’s not always a good place up there, it can be cold, lonely and sometimes it’s just going to break your apart.
+To that kite that disappeared with the wind, it was a lesson from the universe.
+To find balance in between things.
+To have self-discipline and find balance in order to stay and not get lost with the unpredictable direction of the wind.
+Always keep my connection to the ground and know that being on top is not always a good place to be.
+It could be cold, lonely and sometimes it’s just going to break myself apart.

-As I grew older, I realized that you are only able to find your treasures when you are ready to have it.
-It could’ve been just in front of you the whole time but you are looking somewhere else and it’s alright.
-That’s life.
-You need to seek experience and ideas before you are able to see the beauty of life you have.
-It’s up to you.
-It’s your own definition of happiness or success.
-If you are looking for happiness, look for things that nurtures the soul and the key to that is to always feel your heart.
-If you want to be successful about something, use your craft, develop, keep practice until you master.
-It doesn’t matter how slow you move as long as you are not stepping backwards.
+As I grew older, I realized that we are only able to see our treasures when we are ready to have them.
+It could’ve been just in front of us the whole time but we were looking somewhere else.
+But t’s alright.
+That is life.
+We need to experience and learn new ideas before we are able to see the beauty of life we have.
+Life is up to you, your own definition.

-You are part of a great masterpiece, part of the soul of the universe and it will bring you to where you are supposed to be.
-Sometimes you just get surprised of what the universe actually prepared for you.
+We are part of a great masterpiece, part of the soul of the universe and it will bring us to where we are supposed to be.
+Sometimes we just get surprised for those greater things we are actually meant to live.